 The best response that you can give someone offering you a sweet is, “No, thanks.
 I’m improving my eating.”
 THEN CHANGE THE SUBJECT.
 Don’t let them try to entice you.
 Why?
 Because Helen from accounting has zero plans to improve her eating, and her ego hates that you have the willpower to say “No.” She wants to see you eat that cookie so she can feel better about herself by bringing you down, though she’ll never admit it, because she isn’t even consciously aware of it.

 How do we wrap this all up into a neat bow?

 You are in charge of you.

 If you want that cookie, have it and feel good about it, and continue to improve your eating.
-But is someone else’s ego your responsibility?
+Someone else’s ego is not your responsibility.